Anyone can buy a graver, but the need to keep that blade sharp for metal cutting is another story, agree?

 THERE IS NO NEED FOR 'PENCIL RUBBINGS' DONE ON ANY 'EMERY PAPER'.

 Here is my full inventory of 'Emery & Polishing' papers.
-Do you see any expensive polishing disks machinery worth untold amounts of money?
+Do you see any expensive polishing disk machinery worth untold amounts of money?
 These wooden ticks were found in Paint & Hardware stores for no cost.

 These shortened gravers are 'untouched' and need to be put to the papers for engraving your metals.